mietek/pol/README.md

 I'm saying: fetch the address of X, the address of Y, and store the address of X into Y. Maybe this is that I mean to do, it's not unreasonable.

 I don't want to belabor the point, for we're getting ahead of ourselves.
 But variables require special verbs, one of which (@) is not ordinarily explicit.
-Incidently, I originally used the word VALUE for @.
+Incidentally, I originally used the word VALUE for @.
 But the verb is used so often it deserves a single character name, and I thought @ (at) had some mnemonic value, besides being otherwise useless.

-I urge you to adopt the vereb @.
+I urge you to adopt the verb @.
 Although you can conceal it in various ways - we'll discuss one later - it adds needless complication.
 Such a useful verb oughtn't be invisible.
 Besides it lets you store addresses in variables - indirect addressing

 -   X Y = Y @ @ ,